kirtick28/Sample-Vite-React-tailwind/README.md

-# React + Express Full Stack Template
+# React + Vite + TailwindCSS + Express Full Stack Template

-A modern full-stack application template using React with Tailwind CSS for the frontend and Express.js for the backend.
-This template provides a clean starting point for building full-stack applications with a beautiful dark-themed UI.
+A modern full-stack application template using React with Vite for lightning-fast development, Tailwind CSS for styling, and Express.js for the backend.
+This template provides a clean starting point for building full-stack applications with a beautiful dark-themed UI and optimized development experience.

 ## 🚀 Features

+- **Frontend**: React + Vite for lightning-fast development
-- **Frontend**: React with Tailwind CSS
+- **Styling**: Tailwind CSS for utility-first styling
 - **Backend**: Express.js REST API
 - **Modern UI**: Dark theme with responsive design
+- **Development**: Hot Module Replacement (HMR) with Vite
+- **Build**: Optimized production builds with Vite
 - **API Integration**: Ready-to-use API endpoints
-- **Development**: Hot reloading and optimized development experience

 ## 📋 Prerequisites